saashqdev/intake/src/docs/onboarding/onboarding.md

 > It's recommended to store it in a secure password manager or local vault.

 The first step in the onboarding process is to set up your SSH keys.
-These keys are essential for establishing secure connections between dFlow and your servers.
+These keys are essential for establishing secure connections between inTake and your servers.

 ### Option 1: Use Existing SSH Keys